-Vendovi is a remote island and it’s a rare privilege to be among its pristine beaches, lush forests, native grasslands, rich wildflower meadows, healthy wetlands, and diverse plant and animal habitat.
-Only two of the island’s 217 acres have been developed.
+Vendovi is a remote island with pristine beaches, lush forests, native grasslands, rich wildflower meadows, healthy wetlands, and diverse plant and animal habitat.
+Only 2 of the island’s 217 acres have been developed.
 Vendovi is one of the wildest private islands in the San Juan archipelago, which is why for many years it has been a priority for permanent conservation.
 Vendovi Island’s 217 acres, including 2.8 acres of shoreline, has been under San Juan Preservation Trust’s care since 2010.
 Here we talked about the island’s Black history through ownership of Father Divine and his International Peace Mission Movement.
 (To learn more about this civil rights activist you’ve probably never heard of check out the documentary “Father’s Kingdom”).